Chart of accounts

 5. Currency and location: In a multinational company, it is important to consider the currency and location of each account in the chart of accounts.
 This helps to ensure that financial statements accurately reflect the financial position and performance of each reporting entity.

 Once the chart of accounts has been established, it is important to maintain it on an ongoing basis.
 This includes adding new accounts as necessary, modifying existing accounts to reflect changes in the business, and deleting accounts that are no longer relevant.
-Proper maintenance of the chart of accounts is essential for accurate reporting.
-The use of a chart of accounts manual is therefore important.
+Proper maintenance of the chart of accounts is essential for accurate reporting and requires a clear and accessible chart of accounts manual that stays current over time.

 Prefer to stay informed first?
 Follow us on Linkedin.